-PROBLEM POSSIBLE CAUSES SOLUTION Poor Cooling Performance Temperature setting may be higher than ambient room temperature Lower the temperature setting The heat exchanger on the indoor or outdoor unit is dirty Clean the affected heat exchanger The air filter is dirty Remove the filter and clean it according to instructions The air inlet or outlet of either unit is blocked Turn the unit off, remove the obstruction and turn it back on Doors and windows are open Make sure that all doors and windows are closed while operating the unit Excessive heat is generated by sunlight Close windows and curtains during periods of high heat or bright sunshine Low refrigerant due to leak or long- term use Check for leaks, re-seal if necessary and top off refrigerant Excessive heat is generated by sunlight Excessive heat is generated by sunlight Too many sources of heat in the room (people, computers, electronics, etc.) Reduce amount of heat sources Poor Heating Performance The outdoor temperature is extremely low This model is designed to work down to -13°F, however, heating performance is impacted at temperatures below freezing Cold air is entering through doors and windows Make sure that all doors and windows are closed during use Low refrigerant due to leak or long-term use Check for leaks, re-seal if necessary, and top off refrigerant The unit starts and There's too much or too little refrigerant in the system Check for leaks and recharge the system with refrigerant stops fre- quently Incompressible gas or moisture has entered the system Evacuate and recharge the system with refrigerant The compressor is broken Replace the compressor The voltage is too high or too low Install a manostat to regulate the voltage
+PROBLEM POSSIBLE CAUSES SOLUTION Poor Cooling Performance Temperature setting may be higher than ambient room temperature.
+Lower the temperature setting.
+The heat exchanger on the indoor or outdoor unit is dirty.
+Clean the affected heat exchanger.
+The air filter is dirty.
+Remove the filter and clean it according to instructions.
+The air inlet or outlet of either unit is blocked.
+Turn the unit off, remove the obstruction and turn it back on.
+Doors and windows are open.
+Make sure that all doors and windows are closed while operating the unit.
+Low refrigerant due to leak or long- term use.
+Check for leaks, re-seal if necessary and top off refrigerant.
+Excessive heat is generated by sunlight.
+Block sunlight in installation area.
+Close windows and curtains during periods of high heat or bright sunshine.
+Too many sources of heat in the room (people, computers, electronics, etc.).
+Reduce amount of heat sources.
+Poor Heating Performance The outdoor temperature is extremely low.
+This model is designed to work down to -13°F, however, heating performance is impacted at temperatures below freezing.
+Cold air is entering through doors and windows.
+Make sure that all doors and windows are closed during use.
+Low refrigerant due to leak or long-term use.
+Check for leaks, re-seal if necessary, and top off refrigerant.
+The unit starts and There's too much or too little refrigerant in the system.
+Check for leaks and recharge the system with refrigerant. stops fre- quently Incompressible gas or moisture has entered the system.
+Evacuate and recharge the system with refrigerant.
+The compressor is broken.
+Replace the compressor.
+The voltage is too high or too low.
+Install a manostat to regulate the voltage.

-PROBLEM POSSIBLE CAUSES SOLUTION The unit is not Power failure Wait for the power to be restored working The power is turned off Turn on the power The fuse is burned out Replace the fuse Remote control batteries are dead Replace batteries The Unit's 3-minute protection has been activated Wait three minutes after restarting the unit Timer is activated Turn timer off Indicator lamps continue The unit may stop operation or continue to run safely.
+PROBLEM POSSIBLE CAUSES SOLUTION The unit is not Power failure.
+Wait for the power to be restored. working The power is turned off.
+Turn on the power.
+The fuse is burned out.
+Replace the fuse.
+Remote control batteries are dead.
+Replace the batteries.
+The Unit's 3-minute protection has been activated.
+Wait three minutes after restarting the unit.
+Timer is activated.
+Turn timer off.
+Indicator lamps con- tinue flashing The unit may stop operation or continue to run safely.
 If the indicator lamps continue to flash or error codes appear, wait for about 10 minutes.
-The problem may resolve itself. flashing or If not, disconnect the power, then connect it again.
-Turn the unit on. error code appears If the problem persists, disconnect the customer service center. ne power and contact your nearest
+The problem may resolve itself. or error code appears If not, disconnect the power, then connect it again.
+Turn the unit on.
+If the problem persists, disconnect the power and contact your nearest customer service center. as power and contact your redicat optional.
+Your configuration many vary.